mui/mui-x/docs/data/data-grid/master-detail/master-detail.md

 {{"demo": "ControlMasterDetail.js", "bg": "inline", "defaultCodeOpen": false}}

+## Lazy loading detail panel content

+You don't need to provide the content for detail panels upfront.
+Instead, you can load it lazily when the row is expanded.

+In the following example, the `DetailPanelContent` component is fetching the data on mount.
+This component is used by the `getDetailPanelContent` prop to render the detail panel content.

+{{"demo": "LazyLoadingDetailPanel.js", "bg": "inline", "defaultCodeOpen": false}}

 ## Using a detail panel as a form

 As an alternative to the built-in [row editing](/x/react-data-grid/editing/#row-editing), a form component can be rendered inside the detail panel, allowing the user to edit the current row values.